Florida Food and Wine Festivals-South/Central/North, FL

 PALM BEACH FOOD & WINE FESTIVAL

 Purchase your tickets now before they sell out.
 Single event tickets, or packages available.

 The Florida food festival brings an eclectic collection of the world’s award-winning chefs, culinary personalities, authors, winemakers and mixologists to this picturesque island of South Florida.
 Includes specialty cocktail and hors d'oeuvre receptions, five-course dinners with premium wine pairings, kids' cooking classes, and the final grand tasting and cooking competition.

-Where: Palm Beach
+Where: Palm Beach For information

 FELSMERE FROG LEG FESTIVAL

 For a true, down-home, small-town festival experience, look no further than the Fellsmere Frog Leg Festival, which is exactly what it sounds like: platters of delicious frog legs served with grits, cole slaw and hush puppies.
 For the squeamish, there’s also the less adventurous gator tail as well as hot dogs, hamburgers, ice cream, candy apples and other festival food fare.

 Florida’s Space Coast pays homage to the state’s signature citrus fruit, the esteemed key lime.
 Try several variations of a key lime pie, including in a martini or a margarita, and watch the spectacle that is the key lime pie-eating contest or applaud along as Miss Florida Key Lime Pie as crowned.